siegejay/NetwealthCurrencyInterview/README.md

     - Include Unit Tests
     - Build so that interfaces are available to switch out Internal Demo Currency and Exchange Rate providers with another data source (e.g. API, Database, etc.. )
         - Building this way for the demo purpose also allows control of edge cases, such as a pair of Currencies being registered\recognised but no current exchange rate available
+            - Danish Krone (DKK) used to demo missing exchange rates
+        - Limited number of Currencies and thus Rates included as simple demo: code as configuration and auto registration using the Castle Windsor installer features
 - Publish Service and Site to Azure early in development (CD pipelines not required as only a demo)
 - Include Swagger UI on service for demo and checking purposes
 - Use combination of new (n), to me, frameworks and tools with those I have used in the past, for e.g.